naoshibaikyu/cyborgresistance/halloween.md

 UlalaMolly Annoyed: …By just gluing two large candy corns on your forehead?

-OniSilverH appy: It is an effective low-cost Halloween costume.
+OniSilver Happy: It is an effective low-cost Halloween costume.

 UlalaMolly Annoyed: I see…